ycpcs/fys100-fall2016/labs/lab02.md

 }
 {% endhighlight %}

 You can copy this into your sketch at the bottom of the file, after the closing curly brace ("`}`") of the `draw` function.
+Note that the code inside the body of the function (between the curly braces, "`{`" and "`}`") is *exactly the same* as the earlier code we used to draw the smiley face relative to a reference point.

 Now, change the `draw` function so that it looks exactly like this:

 {% highlight java %}
 void draw() {